ClojureBridge/organizing/Pre-workshop-tasks.md

 > You

-You can also do it the hard way. :) In which case, as you are getting quotes for the catering, check out the [[sample budget|sample budget]].
+You can also pick your own caterer, we have [[some suggestions|SF Catering and after party location suggestions]]!
+In which case, as you are getting quotes for the catering, check out the [[sample budget|sample budget]].
 Totals will vary depending on the number of folks there and where you're getting the food, but you shouldn't spend more than $1,500 for the whole workshop.

 ### Here are some [[SF Catering and after party location suggestions]]!